 Hedge funds’ problems are increasing as passive investing popularity is growing.
 There are no longer many retail counterparties to profit from.
 All this talk about quantitative models is hogwash in my opinion.
 These models cannot provide alpha to the tune of billions of dollars; they are useful only to retail quant traders with small accounts.
-Most hedge funds cannot match the performance of SDOG (ALPS Sector Dividend Dogs ETF), up 23.6% year-to-date.
-So they need more investors and they use returns from the past they know they will not be able to ever realize again to attract investors so they can increase their purchasing power.
+Some funds need more investors and they use returns from the past they know they will not be able to ever realize again to attract new money so they can increase their purchasing power.
 And I would like to end this article with this

 High purchasing power is the only true edge in the markets